How Compression Socks and Stockings Help Prevent Aching Legs

 There are several compression socks and stockings available in the market.
 These come in various lengths, styles and thickness, depending on the specific needs of the user.
 You can also use support tights based on the location and extent of the condition and pain.
-The doctor will assess how well you are coping with the compression socks and stockings by observing your performance of various activities as well as tolerance for pain and work.
 It is best to increase activity and exercise slowly over the next few weeks as you recover.

 Some doctors recommend compression socks and stockings as a preventive measure for individuals who live very active or sedentary lifestyles.
 Athletes and highly active people will need support in their lower body because they constantly fatigue their muscles and systems.
-Wearing the materials will ensure that proper oxygenation is done throughout the body.
 Sedentary individuals will also require support since their body does not normally circulate blood efficiently to all areas because they assume the same position for several hours.

 Kaki Zell - Vice President of Sales, Marketing, eCommerce at Legs-4-Life LLC

 Dr. Chris Dickson, M.D., is a board-certified vascular surgeon and Fellow of the American College of Surgeons who received his M.D.
 Degree from the University of Massachusetts Medical School and has received general surgery training from the Medical College of Pennsylvania.
 Dr. Dickson has obtained two vascular fellowships and three research fellowships and has also has authored 19 publications and two book chapters.
 Since 1996, Dr. Dickson has been in practice in Greensboro, North Carolina.